daydin/starter-snake/README.md

 Continue with the [Battlesnake Quickstart Guide](https://docs.battlesnake.com/quickstart) to customize and improve your Battlesnake's behavior.

 **Note:** To play games on [play.battlesnake.com](https://play.battlesnake.com) you'll need to deploy your Battlesnake to a live web server OR use a port forwarding tool like [ngrok](https://ngrok.com/) to access your server locally.

+## Upcoming Features

+There is currently a very simple brain for this snake, based on conditional flows alone.
+I want to add:
+1) don't get into dead-end streets;
+2) seek food;
+3) don't collide with bigger snakes;
+4) kill smaller snakes.
+as the upcoming new features.